akhilgeo/akhilgeorge.com/_pages/about.md

 Hi there!
 My name is **Akhil Abraham George**, and I'm an **SAP Consultant** at **TCS**.

 I’m part Consultant, part digital explorer, and a full-time lover of all things tech.
-My journey into the world of technology began with a simple curiosity for how things work, which eventually led me to pursue a degree in **Computer Science and Engineering**.
+My journey into the world of technology began with a simple curiosity for how things work, which eventually led me to pursue a degree in **Computer Science and Engineering** and complete the **Executive Leadership Programme** from **London Business School**.
 Originally from the beautiful state of **Kerala, India**, I currently reside in **Kottayam**, where I balance my professional career with my passion for coding and continuous learning.

 > Turning complex business challenges into elegant technical solutions.
 Bridging the world of SAP with the spirit of open-source innovation.